 As one who loves anything with chocolate and peanut butter combined, this fudge is a weakness of mine.
 We were able to sneak a few delicious pieces of this amazing chocolate peanut butter fudge.

-Ingredients needed to make Double Decker Chocolate Peanut Butter Fudge:
+To make Double Decker Chocolate Peanut Butter Fudge, you will need the following ingredients:

 - peanut butter chocolate chips